HarperDB/documentation/versioned_docs/version-4.7/deployments/configuration.md

   heapSnapshotNearLimit: true
 ```

-This specifies that heap snapshot should be taken when the heap limit is near the limit.
+This specifies that a heap snapshot should be taken when the heap limit is near the limit.

 ---